Embedded-Systems-Group-H/Rpi-server/README.md

+# ELEC-E8408 Embedded System Development
-This is the github repo for Raspberry Pi server
+## This is the github repo for Raspberry Pi server

 Please checkout branch frontend-backend for latest development code